openconfig/models-ci/README.md

 ## Usage Notes and Versioning

-In order to avoid CI from breaking whenever an incompatible new change is merged, `models-ci` should always be used with a specified major version within the repository's `cloudbuild.yaml`, e.g.
+In order to avoid backwards-incompatible new changes from affecting and breaking CI, a user repository's `cloudbuild.yaml` should always use `models-ci` with a specified **major** version only, e.g.

-`go get github.com/openconfig/models-ci@v0`
+`go get github.com/openconfig/models-ci@v1`

 New minor and patch versions are guaranteed to be backwards compatible per [semantic versioning rules](https://semver.org/)

-Backwards incompatibility is defined to mean no changes required for any possible `cloudbuild.yaml` usage.
+A backwards compatible change is defined to mean a change not requiring changes to any possible `cloudbuild.yaml` usage provided by the existing `models-ci`.

--   Major revision changes involves any change required to a possible `cloudbuild.yaml` use, e.g.
+-   Example of major revision changes:
-    -   Existing `cmd_gen` flag altered in behaviour or deleted.
+    -   Existing `cmd_gen` flag altered in behaviour or deleted by new `models-ci` change.
-    -   Changes to how the validator is called.
+    -   Changes to how an existing validator is set-up or ran within `cloudbuild.yaml`.
--   Minor and patch revisions encompass the remainig changes, e.g.
+-   Minor and patch revisions encompass the remaining changes, e.g.
     -   Adding a new `cmd_gen` flag.
     -   Adding a new validator.
     -   Changing an existing validator's behaviour, or any other part of `models-ci`, that doesn't break the current `cloudbuild.yaml` interface.

-When changing `models-ci`, it's ok to be liberal bumping up major revisions, and require an update in `cloubuild.yaml` to user repos to make use of new features.
+When changing `models-ci`, it's ok to be liberal when deciding whether to bump up major revisions.
+It simply requires an update in `cloubuild.yaml` in user repos to make use of the new features.
+The main point is to avoid breaking existing `cloudbuild.yaml`.

 ## Purpose